tmart234/TMTool/README.md

 - jira_issues.py - expiremental script to add generated threat list file to Jira Project as a set of issues.
 See empty_creds.py accessing your JIRA

+- fix_report_hyperlinks.py - Since MS TMT encodes HTML entities within their generated report, this script will fix report hyperlinks that are broken

 View threat_modeling_notes.txt for more